breez/c-breez/README.md

 # Breez SDK

-The goal of  the Breez SDK is to enable mobile developers to add Lightning and bitcoin payments to their apps.
-Applications vary from social apps wanting to add tipping between their users to content creation apps interested in adding bitcoin monetization.
-The use cases are endless.
-The advantage of this SDK is that it provides an end-to-end, non-custodial, drop-in solution.
+The Breez SDK enables mobile developers to integrate Lightning and bitcoin payments into their apps with a very shallow learning curve.
+The use cases are endless – from social apps that want to integrate tipping between users to content-creation apps interested in adding bitcoin monetization.
+Crucially, this SDK is an end-to-end, non-custodial, drop-in solution powered by Greenlight, a built-in LSP, on-chain interoperability, third-party fiat on-ramps, and other services users and operators need.

 The Breez SDK provides the following services:
 * Sending payments (via various protocols such as: bolt11, keysend, lnurl-pay, lightning address, etc.)